 However, the Corps of Engineers is currently performing a Risk Assessment Review for possible funding not based on a benefit/cost ratio.
-Anticipated completion date is summer of 2020.
+Completion should occur within the next year.

-If a funding alternative allowing federal funding in conjunction with non-federal funding is not determined, the Council will pay all project costs in the Prairie DuPont/Fish lake Levee Systems.
+Even if a funding alternative allowing federal funding in conjunction with non-federal funding were determined, it would take years before funding would be available.
+Until federal funds would possibly become available, the Council is proceeding paying all project costs in the Prairie DuPont/Fish Lake Levee Systems to reduce flood risks.